georgealways/lil-gui/Migrating.md

 # Migrating

 For most projects, moving from dat.gui to lil-gui should be as simple as changing the import URL.
-The API was designed to be as backwards-compatible as possible, but this section aims to address any breaking changes.
+The API is designed to be as backwards-compatible as is reasonably possible, but this section aims to address any breaking changes.

 ## DOM Structure